Foka Wolf: Artistic process

 Describing their work as "misinformation" and "IRL trolling", they have listed influences including artist David Shrigley, Viz magazine, and satirical TV show Brass Eye, and compared their aesthetic to that of zines.
 Their work has been compared to that of Banksy, though is seen as more edgy and direct in his work, and has been referred to as "Brum Banksy" to this effect.

 Humour is an important part of their work; they intend to "make them laugh and then make them think about their actions afterwards".
 In 2018, they said that they tried "not to have a political leaning... because we live in a time where it's a little bit clouded and no-one known what is really going on", though in 2022 said that their work had quickly become more political and more socially conscious.
 They are unconcerned that their works could be interpreted as genuine; they said in 2022 "We’re in a post-truth apocalypse," and that they were "only throwing a lighter into a house fire."
 They do not call themself a "proper activist", and in 2022 said they did not go to protests.
 A logo for the fictional company Megacorp and its motto "Profit before People" is a recurring motif in their work, with Foka Wolf's alternate pseudonym "Clive Babbington" as its fictional CEO.

 Foka Wolf often takes little consideration when finding images online to work on, and then works on the images digitally.
 They then take significant consideration when choosing the placement of the works on specific billboards.
-They put them onto the billboards illegally, though usually in the daytime around 10:30 am, and has said they use a hi-vis jacket to blend in, usually taking around 30 seconds to paste the works.
+They put them onto the billboards illegally, though usually in the daytime around 10:30 am, and have said they use a hi-vis jacket to blend in, usually taking around 30 seconds to paste the works.
 In 2018, the Foka Wolf they distributed the posters alongside five other anonymous people who were "mostly interns".